 RELATED POST: Why it's absolutely okay to ask for help

 Look at your to do list and see what’s just taking up vital space.
 Prioritise what you need to do and do that first.
 For example, deadlines are more important than non deadline work, paid jobs more important than blogging.

 Be ruthless with what has to be done and what you can cut.

 8. Put yourself first

 This is a hard one especially for working parents as we regularly tend to put ourselves last!
-This week I was going to set up activities for my kids but then I thought, “actually, they can just stay home and play together.”
-Let’s keep it simple: no driving, no pickups, no coordination.
+Before every school holidays, I stress about organising activities for my kids to "keep them busy".
+But then I remember that it's also good for them to just stay at home and play with their toys.
+No commitments to playdates and activities means no driving, no pickups, no coordination.
 One less thing.
 Phew.
-It was a relief.

 9. Set a knock off time